Common Hot Tub Myths Debunked

-There are many tubs on the market that will prove this to be true.
+Many tubs on the market will prove this to be true.
 Lesser quality tubs can easily cost over $100/month to run.
 However, our tubs are among the most energy efficient in the world.
 This is due to many factors:

 - Full foam insulation, just like a commercial freezer.